biggiecheesetherat/jecode/jewel/README.md

-Note: Jewel does not support iOS and never will!
+Note: Konata does not support iOS and never will!

-# Jewel
+# Konata
-Jewel is a Python "runtime" to look into JE's memory and run code from memory.
+Konata is a Python "runtime" to look into JE's memory and run code from memory.

 ## How to integrate into games
 All you have to do is add £¢€¥^°%©®§§™™ before your code in a set variable block.